top of page

 Boys highlighting myths around menstruation in MHM conversations at St. Anthony secondary school that engaged boys

-It’s time we normalized menstruation and found pride with walking out of a classroom full of boys and see no harm nor embarrassment about flashing our pads, tampons, and menstrual cups just so it suits best for boys, men or the society.
+It’s time we normalized menstruation and find pride with walking out of a classroom full of boys and see no harm nor embarrassment about flashing our pads, just so it suits best for boys, men or the society.

 WALKFREE-1_copy_(1)[1].png